tibor309/dotfiles/README.md

 This theme is a modified version of [ART3MISTICAL](https://github.com/ART3MISTICAL/dotfiles)'s second rice.
 It mainly focuses on tiling window management, and uses the Catppuccin Mocha Mauve theme with Colloid icons.

 > [!NOTE]
 > This setup was originally made for Fedora 39.
-Newer or other linux distros may have some issues!
+The custom GNOME shell theme might have some issues on later versions.

 ## Screenshots
 ![Fedora 39_03_11_2023_12_01_58](https://github.com/tibor309/dotfiles/assets/9676404/7033f1c4-c3ed-4162-82f3-53a50a272e69)